 Spend a night at the museum

 Massive light installations, roving art performances and guided museum tours are just a few things to expect at the annual Singapore Night Festival.
-Over two weekends in August, watch the Bras Basah.Bugis Precinct come to life with arts and music as institutions like the National Museum of Singapore and Singapore Art Museum open their doors until midnight.
+Watch the Bras Basah.Bugis Precinct come to life with arts and music as institutions like the National Museum of Singapore and Singapore Art Museum open their doors until midnight.

 Singapore Night Festival.
 Across the Bras Basah.Bugis Precinct.